adevraj11/2025site/_posts/2025-01-14-a-year-in-books.markdown

 # #2
 ### <i>The Little Book of Comfort</i> by Ruskin Bond <br/>
 Non-fiction | Hardcover
-> Ruskin Bond’s <i>The Little Book of Comfort</i> is like a warm hug on a rainy day—simple, thoughtful, and brimming with wisdom.
+> Ruskin Bond’s <i>The Little Book of Comfort</i> is like a warm cup of tea on a winter morning — simple, thoughtful, and brimming with wisdom.
 Perfect for moments when life feels overwhelming. <br/>

 ______